Krithika-p/UP176_TEAM_BOT/data/nlu.md

 - list the protocols or rules for the pediatrics

 ## intent:Color_Coding_for_Kids_Protocol
+- color code for kids
+- Color Coding for Kids Protocol Selection
 -  how do i find the color code for kids protocol selection
 -  what are the Color Codings for pediatric Protocol Selection
 - List the color codes for kids protocols